syncfusion/blazor-docs/src/charts/accumulation-chart/annotation.md

 component: "Accumulation Chart"

-description: "The annotations are used to mark the specific area of interest in the chart area with texts, shapes or images"
+description: "The annotations are used to mark the specific area of interest in the chart area with texts, shapes or images."
 ---

 # Annotation